eelstork/turtlesim/Assets/Journal.md

 ## 3. Controls

 So far the turtle is moving on its own.
-This might be useful in some way but what I'd like today is *controlling* the turtle.
+Might be useful but today we are *controlling* the turtle.

+Mapped controls to each leg.
+But now, each leg on its own does not have enough traction to move the turtle.
+Can't tell whether that's real or not (turtles are strong!) but it's no fun.

+## 4. More Physics?

+Of course we can increase the strength.
+But I feel that another problem here is during locomotion, when a leg is at 'rest' it still generates a torque that's used to keep the turtle off the ground.

+Not hot handling these forces separately so how about we cancel gravity a little by lifting the shell?

+Another issue is mass.
+My turtle feels like 2 pounds; the paws aren't really heavy.
+In the initial setup all bodies had m = 1.
+So it would make sense if the body was m = 0.5, and each paw ~ 0.1.

+Results with all that inconclusive, or counter-productive.

+Don't know what I'll do about this.
+For now the turtle is a bit slow for fun so I cheated it and increased time scale.